 You can draft the section 21 notice yourself, or you can instruct lawyers to do this for you.
 If you are going to draft a section 21 notice yourself, make sure you use Form 6A (Covid-19 version if it applies).
 Use Welsh section 21 notice if the property is in Wales.

-Due to COVID-19 currently, you are required to give three months notice, at the time of serving, check to see if the three-month rule still applies.
+Due to COVID-19 currently, you are required to give six months’ notice, at the time of serving, check to see if the six-month rule still applies.
 It is crucial to ensure the dates on the section 21 notice are correct.
 The section 21 notice also has a self-life and you must issue court proceedings before a particular date, if not any accelerated possession claim will fail.
 Currently, under COVID-19 legislation, section 21 notice in England is valid for 10 months from the date the tenant is deemed to have received the notice.

 What can make a Section 21 notice invalid?

 You cannot serve a section 21 notice during the first four months of the assured shorthold tenancy.

 When serving a section 21 notice, you must use a Form 6A which is a prescribed document.

-The tenant is entitled to a notice equal to the rental period if the tenant pays rent quarterly or every six months.
-The notice period for section 21 cannot be less than two months (under COVID-19 – is three months).
-It must be at least two months.
+The notice period for section 21 cannot be less than two months (under COVID-19 – is six months).

 Your section 21 notice may be invalid if the following apply to you: